DCS-Easyware/gsit/CONTRIBUTING.md

 ## Bugs

-Note that issues are handled on a best-effort basis.
-If you need a quick fix or any guarantee, take a look at **[profesionnal services](http://services.glpi-network.com/)** or [partners](https://glpi-project.org/partners/).

 If you found a bug, the first steps to do are:
 - check if you're using the latest version, and if not, upgrade to see if problem is not yet solved,
 - search in already existing tickets to see if someone else already report the issue.